akazwz/url-shorter/README.md

+# ‼️next version and new domain is released in https://dlj.sh

-# URL Shorter ( Next version is under development in next branch)
+# URL Shorter (next version in next branch)

 [简体中文](README_ZH.md)